 Wachovia Capital Markets, LLC and Citigroup Global Markets Inc., each an underwriter of this offering, have interests in the successful completion of this offering beyond the underwriting discounts and commissions they expect to receive.
 On July 8, 2005, we entered into a three-year, \$75 million senior secured revolving credit facility from Wachovia Bank, National Association (an affiliate of Wachovia Capital Markets, LLC), as administrative agent under the credit facility, and Citicorp North America, Inc. (an affiliate of Citigroup Global Markets Inc.) and Bank of America, N.A., as co-syndication agents under the credit facility.
 Our operating partnership is the borrower under the credit facility.
 We will use a portion of the net proceeds of this offering to repay borrowings under the credit facility.
-We expect to enter into a short-term floating-rate loan for up to \$100 million with Wachovia Bank, National Association in connection with the acquisition of the Chicago Marriott Downtown Magnificent Mile.
-In the event we borrow such money, we will repay the loan with a portion of the net proceeds of this offering.
+We borrowed \$79.5 million pursuant to a short-term floating-rate loan from Wachovia Investment Holdings, LLC, an affiliate of Wachovia Capital Markets, LLC, in connection with the acquisition of the Chicago Marriott.
+We will repay the loan with a portion of the net proceeds of this offering.